swagupta/tci-flogo/samples/app-dev/js_activity/array_forEach_books/readme.md

 ## Description

 This sample demonstate an example of JavaScript array.forEach() function using flogo 'Execute JavaScript' activity.
-The flow invokes a rest service and returns an array of book objects.
+The flow invokes a rest service that returns an array of book objects.
 The 'Execute JavaScript' activity then returns the book details for those books which have signed attribute set as true using array.forEach() function.

 ## Prerequisites